 a short story by Bill Adler

-“How do I look with this watch?”
+“How do I look in this watch?”

 It was too late to duck into the bathroom and pretend to have something urgent to do.
 Mom, who often calls at the most random moments, chose not to call now and save me.
 There was nothing on the stove about which I could declare an emergency, and the dog had been walked.

-I tried not to appear as if I was seeing his watch for the first time.
+I tried not to appear as if I were seeing his watch for the first time.
 I tried to hide any hints of surprise or novelty in my face by diving deep into a distant memory of when I scraped my knees in the playground falling off the jungle gym.

 I don’t recognize that watch.
 They’re all...watches.

 I squinted so I could read the dial without bobbing my head forward like a pigeon.
 I narrowed my vision into that netherworld between where distant objects appear in sharp focus and they vanish entirely.
 I inhaled a hopeful breath and said, “The Grand Seiko.”